ser94mor/CloudTieringFS/README.md

-# cloudtiering - Policy Driven Multitier Filesystem
+# cloudtiering - Policy-Driven Multi-Tier File System
 A daemon and a shared library that together enable support of tiering between local file system (which also could be distributed) and cloud object store while maintaining POSIX semantics.